 - TripBuzz discovered 116 different types of activities for couples in the Chelmsford area, including Arts & Crafts Classes (like Plaster Fun Time), Natural History Museums (like Garrison House), Beaches (like Heart Pond) and Recreation Centers (like Loch Ness Playcenter), and much more.

-- TripBuzz found 574 things to do with kids in or near Chelmsford, Massachusetts, including 568 fun activities for kids in nearby cities within 25 miles like Boston, Lowell, Cambridge and Brookline.
+- We discovered a total of 553 date ideas in or near Chelmsford, Massachusetts, including 547 fun or romantic activities in nearby cities within 25 miles like Boston, Cambridge, Lowell and Concord.

 A kid-focused art center where kids can create and paint their own plaster art works, Plaster Fun Time encourages kids to explore their creativity.
 The trained staff guides kids through the process without controlling their artistic expression.

 The Russell Mill Swim & Tennis Club is a recreational club that features a swimming pool, a playground, life guards, a kiddie pool, and illuminated tennis courts.
 The club also has a picnic area with grills.